giozom/JMeterTaurusDemo/README.md

 A JMeter Taurus Basic Project

 ### Getting started - You will need python 2.7 or higher and Java Runtime installed
-* Follow the Python and Taurus installation instructions at: http://gettaurus.org/docs/Installation/
+* Using Windows/Mac/Linux?
+Follow the Python and Taurus installation instructions at: http://gettaurus.org/docs/Installation/
 * git clone <**_repo_**>
 * cd **JMeterTaurusDemo**